davidrebelo124/SlowInsurance/README.md

 ## List Of Things
 ### To Add
-Find plate api
+Find plate api;

-Divide between controller and db querries
+Divide between controller and db querries;

-Add "See Vehicles" in Admin List Users
+Add "See Vehicles" in Admin List Users;

-Add Search Queries in needed Lists
+Add Search Queries in needed Lists;

-UI adjustments
+UI adjustments;

 ### Problems I encontered
 *Jsonoptions and encoding*